oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

   </copy>
   ```

-## Task 1: Verify that the Resources are Ready
+## Task 1: Configure Minikube

-The sample application code is available in the MicroTx distribution.
-The MicroTx library files are already integrated with the sample application code.
+Code for the Transfer application is available in the MicroTx distribution.
+The MicroTx library files are already integrated with the application code.
 The `values.yaml` file is available in the `/home/oracle/OTMM/otmm-23.4.1/samples/xa/java/helmcharts/transfer` folder.
-This is the manifest file, which contains the deployment configuration details for the XA sample application.
-Container images, for each microservice from the sample application code, are already built and available in your Minikube container registry.
+This is the manifest file, which contains the deployment configuration details for the application.
+Container images, for each microservice in the application, are already built and available in your Minikube container registry.

-Database, with two PDBs, has already been deployed on Minikube.
+When you start Minikube, an instance of the Oracle Database 23c Free Release, with two PDBs, is deployed on Minikube.
+See [Oracle Database Free](https://www.oracle.com/database/free/get-started).
 Use one PDB as the resource manage for Department 1 and the other PDB as the resource manager for Department 2.
 PDB1 has a database with the name `department_helidon`.
 PDB 2 has a database with the name `department_spring`.
 Each database contains an `accounts` table with `account_id` as the primary key.
 The `accounts` table is populated with the following sample data.

 | Account_ID  | Amount    |
 | ----------- | --------- |